yzwijsen/SCOM-OnDemandDiscovery/README.md

 # SCOM-OnDemandDiscovery
-A script to trigger SCOM Discoveries on demand
+An interactive script to trigger SCOM Discoveries on demand